Input-to-State Stable Coupled Oscillator Networks for Closed-form Model-based Control in Latent Space: Introduction

 We resolve all the above-mentioned challenges by proposing \acp{CON}, a new formulation of a coupled oscillator network that is inherently \ac{ISS} stable, for learning the dynamics of physical systems and subsequently exploiting its structure for model-based control in latent space.
 The network consists of damped, harmonic oscillators connected through elastic springs, damping elements, and a neuron-like coupling force and can be excited by a nonlinear actuation term.
 We identify a transformation into a set of coordinates from which we can derive the networks' kinetic and potential energy.
 This allows us to leverage Lyapunov arguments~\cite{khalil2002nonlinear} for proving the global asymptotic stability of the unforced system and \ac{ISS} stability for the forced system under relatively mild assumptions on the network parameters.
 Even though we constrain the dynamics to a very specific structure, we demonstrate (a) the CON network achieves similar performance as \acp{NODE} when learning the dynamics of unactuated, mechanical systems with two orders of magnitude fewer parameters and (b) that the proposed model achieves, for the complex task of learning the actuated, highly nonlinear dynamics of continuum soft robots~\cite{alora2023data, stolzle2021piston} directly from pixels, a \SI{60}{\percent} lower prediction error than \ac{coRNN}~\cite{rusch2020coupled} and reaches the SoA performance across all techniques that we tested.
+Finally, we show some initial results that the proposed \ac{CON} model is also able to learn the latent dynamics of \acp{PDE}, in this case containing reaction-diffusion~\cite{champion2019data, epstein2016reaction} dynamics.

 Subsequently, we derive an approximate closed-form solution, that is, in parameter regimes in which the linear, decoupled dynamics dominate transient, more accurate than numerical integrators with comparable computational requirements and which increases training speed by 2x with a small decrease in prediction accuracy.
 Finally, as we can derive the system's potential energy, we can leverage potential shaping~\cite{bloch2001controlled, ortega2021pid} to derive a controller that combines an integral-saturated PID controller with a feedforward term compensating potential forces.
 As the feedback acts on a well-shaped potential field, tuning the feedback gains becomes very simple and out-of-the-box, and the controller exhibits a faster response time and a \SI{26}{\percent} lower trajectory tracking \ac{RMSE} than a pure feedback controller based on a latent \ac{NODE}~\cite{chen2018neural} model.